nimeshneema/William-Apple-Developer-Platform/Notes/Delimiters in Programming.markdown

     Thus it becomes crucial to understand the meaning of a symbol and the current context in which we are operating.

--   There are other deminiters as well, such as:
+-   There are other delimiters as well, such as:

     -   Double quotes and single quotes which are commonly used to contain textual data (such as strings and characters).